MicrosoftDocs/powerbi-docs/powerbi-docs/natural-language/q-and-a-limitations.md

 ### Data sources not supported

-Power BI Q&A currently does not support the following configurations:
+Power BI Q&A doesn't support the following configurations:

 - Object level security with any type of data source
 - Composite models